CoderDojo-Content/Project-Design-Meta-Sushi/en/solving-problems.md

  Finally comes the part where you actually make something!
 Based on your designs, create the first **prototype** of your project.
   * A **prototype** is an early version that is made for testing out an idea

- This is not a finished solution!
-It doesn't even have to be half of a solution.
-Start small.
-For example, if you are making a game, you might just do one screen that does one little thing.
-The idea is to do just enough so that somebody can try out a little bit of it.

- {%callout heading="The prototype is not the end"%}You don't have to make the whole project at this stage.
+ You don't have to make the whole project at this stage.
 You might only make one tiny part of it or a simple example for now.
-You just need to do enough to test it out and see if you are on the right track.
-You will make plenty more prototypes as you <b>iterate</b> through the process. {%endcallout%}
+For example, if you are making an animation, or an app, you might just do one screen that does one little thing.
+The idea is to do just enough to test it out and see if you are on the right track.

+ {%callout heading="Why not just build the whole thing at once?"%}It would be an awful shame if you spent a lot of time developing a whole project and found out after you were done that it wasn't right.
+By building your project bit by bit, testing it as you go along, you find out early on if you need to change something. {%endcallout%}

 5. # Test and tweak
  Once you have a working prototype, get a user to **try it out**, or try it yourself.